WWF-International/wwf-uk-css-style-guide/readme.md

         -webkit-transition: all linear;
     transition: all 300ms linear;

-If you’re using Sass or LESS, then use the variables and mixins file as a repository for vendor prefixed styles.
-You can then just use `.transition(all 300ms linear);` to keep the code clean.
+If you’re using Sass or Less, then use a variables and mixins file as a repository for vendor prefixed styles.
+You can then just use `.transition(all 300ms linear);` or `@include transition(all 300ms linear);` to keep the code clean.

 Property values - Pixels vs. Ems